China investigating top general over serious violations, says defence ministry

 "However, Zhang's retention on the CMC for a third term probably reflects Xi's desire to keep a close and experienced ally as his top military adviser," the profile said, contained within the Pentagon's annual report on China's military that year.

-He fought Vietnam in a brief but bloody border war in 1979 that China launched in punishment for Vietnam invading Cambodia the previous year and ousting the Beijing-backed Khmer Rouge.
+Zhang fought in a brief but bloody border war in 1979 that China launched in punishment for Vietnam invading Cambodia the previous year and ousting the Beijing-backed Khmer Rouge.

 Zhang was 26 when he was sent to the front lines to fight the Vietnamese and was quickly promoted, according to state media.
 He also fought in another border clash with Vietnam in 1984 as the conflict rumbled on.